The Preventive Maintenance Schedule For Your Variable Frequency Drive

 Tips for VFD Maintenance

-- Don’t overlook the internal components of your VFD while conducting a mechanical inspection.
-You should make sure to check the fans for foreign objects or any sign of bearing failure.
+- Always check the internal components while conducting a mechanical inspection such as the fans for foreign objects or any sign of bearing failure.

-- Look out for leakage and bulging in the DC bus capacitors.
-This could be a sign of electrical misuse or component stress.
+- Look out for leakage and bulging in the DC bus capacitors may be a sign of electrical misuse or component stress.

-- You should also take measurements of voltage while the VFD is working.
-DC bus voltage may fluctuate in measurements, which is an indicator of DC bus capacitor degradation.
-Capacitors are supposed to act as filters to smooth out AC ripple voltage.
-Abnormal AC voltage is a potential indicator of capacitor failure.
+- Take measurements of voltage while the VFD is working, as DC bus voltage may fluctuate and indicate capacitor degradation.
+Capacitors act as filters to smooth out AC ripple voltage, meaning abnormal AC voltage may suggest capacitor failure.

 - Read output voltage while keeping the VFD in operation at zero speed.
-Transistor leakage could be a potential result of higher voltages.
+Transistor leakage may stem from higher voltages.
 The power components at zero speed must not operate.
-There could be a power component failure if readings are 60 VAC or more.
+Readings over 60 VAC may indicate component failure.

-- Always store spare VFDs in a dry and clean environment.
-You need to ensure that your preventative maintenance schedule includes checking the spare VFDs at least once every six months.
-This is necessary for keeping DC bus capacitors at peak performance capability.
-Charging ability can significantly diminish otherwise.
+- Always store spare VFDs in a dry and clean environment and check them when performing your preventative maintenance schedule.
+This is necessary for keeping DC bus capacitors at peak performance capability and maintaining their high charging abilities.

 Re-torqueing VFDs is Not Always a Good Idea